 Most primal is the act of sharing food.
 A profoundly human gesture.
 It may not feel like much in times of affluence, but for most of history, people were lacking ample food.
-Sharing with a stranger to befriend, is sharing something valuable, something you need to survive.
-A very powerful gesture!
+Sharing with a stranger to befriend, is sharing something valuable.
+Something you need to survive yourself.
+So a very powerful gesture!

 But you can share more.
 Loan someone a pen, share your couch to crash on, let someone use your car.
 More ways to open up, more bids to connect.
 Also notice when others share with you, how you feel deep appreciation.

 Besides that, there is a strong feeling of reciprocity.
 You give, so I give.
 This is a deep-seated instinct to reciprocate giving.
 That is the type of collaboration that makes us survive as a group.

 Besides items, you should share stories.
 To share and relate on an emotional level.
 What funny or interesting experience did you have?
 Or what have others experienced?
 What did they do?
 Share how you relate to their stories.
 How they made you think or feel.
 Ask more, then go on and tell your own experience about that (or similar) subject.

 There is much to share and connect over.